benhoyt/benhoyt.github.com/writings/goawk.md

 The language supports the usual range of C-like expressions and control structures (`if`, `for`, etc).
 It also has a range of builtin functions like `substr()` and `tolower()`, and it supports user-defined functions complete with local variables and array parameters.

 So it's most definitely Turing-complete, and is actually quite a nice, powerful language.
-You can even [generate the Mandelbrot set](https://github.com/benhoyt/goawk/blob/master/examples/mandel.awk) in a couple dozen lines of code:
+You can even [generate the Mandelbrot set](https://github.com/benhoyt/goawk/blob/master/testdata/tt.x1_mandelbrot) in a couple dozen lines of code:

-    $ awk -f examples/mandel.awk
+    $ awk -v width=150 -v height=50 -f testdata/tt.x1_mandelbrot

 <pre style="font-size: 47%;"><code>......................................................................................................................................................
 ............................................................................................................-.........................................